Mahesh7741/Compress-File/README.md

 MIT License

 ## Contact 📧
-- Your Name
+- Mahesh Pal
-- Email: your.email@example.com
+- Email: maheshpal7741@gmail.com
 - Project Link: https://github.com/Mahesh7741/Compress-File

 ---

-**Note**: Replace placeholder images, links, and contact information with your actual project details.
+**Note**: Ensure you have the screenshot images in the Assets folder for the README to render correctly.